Build Your Own AI Assistant

 Appendix: VPS Setup Guide

-Complete guide to deploying Moltbot on a cloud VPS (Ubuntu).
+Complete guide to deploying OpenClaw on a cloud VPS (Ubuntu).
 For 24/7 availability.

 We recommend Hostinger for beginners β easy setup, great support, starting at $4/month.
 Their browser terminal is a lifesaver if SSH breaks.